3 ways to cast off and finish your projectPublished on 28 March 2020 By Sarah Jones 2 min read

 Create your first cast off stitch.
-Using your needle, hook the lower stitch over the upper stitch and pull off the left hand needle.
-You will now have one stitch on your right hand needle.
+Using your needle, hook the lower stitch over the upper stitch and pull off the left-hand needle.
+You will now have one stitch on your right needle.
 You've now completed your first cast off stitch!

-To continue casting off.
-Knit the next stitch as normal, so you have two stitches on your right hand needle.
+Keep going!
+Knit the next stitch as normal, so you have two stitches on your right-hand needle.